Narvacan: History

 A Spanish expeditionary force sent from Vigan by the military officer and navigator, Captain Juan de Salcedo was shipwrecked along the town's coast in 1576.
 When they were being rescued by the natives, the Spaniards asked the natives what the name of their place was.
 The resident's leader replied in an Ilocano dialect by asking the Spaniards, "Nalbakan?"
 (Are you shipwrecked?).
 The Spaniards thought this to be the answer to their question, and from then, the place was referred to as Narvacan.

 Salcedo befriended the small tribe of indigenous peoples in the valley that resided in the area while Spanish families established a township in 1576.
 As part of the modern township, a Roman Catholic parish was established by the Augustinian religious order on 25 April 1587.
 The Narvacan parish became one of the first Roman Catholic parishes in present-day Ilocos Sur.
 Once dedicated to Saint Lucy, it was rededicated in 2017 to the patronage of Our Lady of Mount Carmel, leaving Saint Lucy as its secondary patron.

 The parish church boasts a facade of baroque architecture, with a bell tower situated on the right side of the church and a cemetery on the left.
 A school, the Narvacan Catholic School, is situated beside the bell tower of Narvacan.

 Narvacan was organized under the traditions of the royal government of Spain.
 The Habsburg royal family served as the heads of state which in turn appointed Santiago de Vera as President of the Royal Audiencia – governor of the region in which Narvacan was situated.
 In 1589, Governor Vera appointed Nicolas de Figueroa as the first Encomendero de Narvacan – principal administrator of the town and its neighbors in the encomienda system.
 His role eventually evolved into the office of alcalde.

-Through Presidential Proclamation No. 684, October 23, 2024 was declared a special non-working day to commemorate the Aldaw Ti Wayawaya-lli A Narvacan.
+Through Presidential Proclamation No. 684, October 23, 2024 was declared a special non-working day to commemorate the Aldaw Ti Wayawaya-lli A Narvacan (Foundation Day of Narvacan).